What content strategy and technology will leading brands use in 2024?

 The Tide Stain Remover Pen was a brand extension that took the main benefit of Tide products and put their efficacy to use in a new item, giving people an on-the-go way to clean their clothes without having to do laundry.

 Why it worked: When a brand has cemented itself as something, it becomes easier for brand extensions to be effective.
-In this case, Tide had become very well-known as an effective laundry detergent, qualifying them to re-project their authority in this area to a different item, the pen.
+In this case, Tide had become very well-known as an effective laundry detergent, making it easier to extend the same brand name to a different item, the pen.

 6. George Foreman Grill